-4.16.3 Table One - The market segments where the ICP is able to self-approve its designs
+.16.3 Table One - The market segments where the ICP is able to self-approve its designs

-Relevant Market Segment (RMS) Self-approval of designs available (Yes/No) Comment LV demand Yes Up to 250kVA HV demand Yes Up to 3,000kVA HV/EHV demand No Discussions will be needed with NPg for anyone wanting to do this work on a job by job basis.
-EHV/132kV demand No Discussions will be needed with NPg for anyon wanting to do this work on a job by job basis.
-DG LV Yes Up to a maximum of 190kW DG HV/EHV Yes Up to a maximum of 190kW UMS LA Yes Any design must be compliant with NPg CoP IMP/001/007 - Any non-compliance will have to be rectified at the ICP's cost UMS Other Yes Any design must be compliant with NPg CoP IMP/001/007 - Any non-compliance will have to be rectified at the ICP's cost UMS PFI Yes Any design must be compliant with NPg CoP IMP/001/007 - Any non-compliance will have to be rectified at the ICP's cost
+Relevant Market Segment (RMS) Self-approval of designs available (Yes/No) Comment

+LV demand Yes Up to 250kVA

+HV demand Yes Up to 3,000kVA

+HVEHV demand No Reference to NPg needs to be made.

+EHV132 demand No Reference to NPg needs to be made.

+DG LV Yes Up to 190kW

+DG HVEHV Yes Up to 190kW

+UMS LA Yes Any design must be compliant with NPg CoP IMP/001/007

+UMS Other Yes As above

+UMS PFI Yes As above

+Criteria - Northern Powergrid require any ICP wishing to approve its own designs to hold the relevant NERs accreditation (Electrical Design of Distribution Networks)

-The qualifying criteria that applies to ICPs to allow them to move between the different levels of design approval is published within the following document: (Design Inspection Levels).
+The qualifying criteria that applies to ICPs to allow them to move between the different levels of design approval is published on our website.